21cmfast/21cmFAST/joss-paper/paper.md

 # Examples

+`21cmFAST` supports installation using `conda`, which means installation is as simple as typing `conda install -c conda-forge 21cmFAST`.
+The following example can then be run in a Python interpreter.

 In-depth examples can be found in the official documentation.
 As an example of the simplicity with which a full lightcone may be produced with the new `21cmFAST` v3, the following may be run in a Python interpreter (or Jupyter